datadrivers/terraform-provider-nexus/docs/data-sources/repository_bower_proxy.md

 page_title: "Data Source nexus_repository_bower_proxy"
 subcategory: "Repository"
 description: |-
+  !> This data source is deprecated and will be removed in the next major release of this provider.
+Bower repositories were removed in Nexus 3.71.0.
   Use this data source to get an existing bower proxy repository.
 ---
 # Data Source nexus_repository_bower_proxy
+!> This data source is deprecated and will be removed in the next major release of this provider.
+Bower repositories were removed in Nexus 3.71.0.

 Use this data source to get an existing bower proxy repository.
 ## Example Usage
 ```terraform